 Lee Music recommends that students start on piano.
 Students are usually ready for piano lessons at age seven or eight.
 Another instrument that is friendly to the young beginner is violin.

 - My young child doesn't want to play piano but has expressed interest in the guitar.
 Is it okay to start guitar at an early age?

-Lee Music recommends that students younger than ten begin with ukelele rather than guitar.
+Lee Music recommends that students younger than ten begin with ukulele rather than guitar.

-- Is there instruction available for students between the ages of three and seven?
+- Is there instruction available for students between the ages of three and five?